vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 a Tuesday; vide HV I. 514, VKK 31.
 Caturdaśijāgaraṇa-vrata-on K. śu.
 14; tithi; for five or

-twelve years; worship of Siva by bathing linga with ghee and the like from a number of kalasas up to one hundred and with other upacāras and jāgara; performer enjoys divine
+twelve years; worship of Śiva by bathing linga with ghee and the like from a number of kalasas up to one hundred and with other upacāras and jāgara; performer enjoys divine

 pleasures and secures mokṣa; HV II.
 149–151 (from Kālikā).
 Caturdaśīvratas-Vide Agni 192, KKV 370-378, HV II, 27-159,

 KN 278-280, VKK 76–77, PC 231-251.
 The digests speak individually of about thirty Caturdaśi vratas.
 KKV speaks

-of one only viz.
-Siva-caturdaśı.
+of one only viz. Śiva-caturdaśī.
 Caturdaśyastami-on 14th and 8th of both fortnights; only

-eating by nakta method; for one year; Sivapājā; Lin.
+eating by nakta method; for one year; Śivapājā; Lin.
 83. 4

 and HV II.
 158-159 (from Bhav U.).
 Caturmurtivratas–Vi.
 Dh.
 III chap.
 137-151 contain fifteen